tinuva/SDRPlusPlusBrown/readme.md

 2023.02.15

 * added experimental FT4/FT8 decoding from MSHV code, tweaked for SDR++.
 All credit goes to MSHV author and down the line.

+2023.03.01

+* was playing with slow resizing (zooming) of the waterfall.
+Found a place to optimize it using SSE vector operations in most deep loop.
+  Gained 300% speedup.
+Still single-threaded, multithreaded will come later.

 ## Feedback